mdirolf/mongo-appengine-connector/README.rst

 Other Notes
 ===========

-- You must have a copy of the `PyMongo distribution <http://pypi.python.org/pypi/pymongo/>`_ installed in order to use the AppEngine Connector.

 - Right now, the Connection cannot be configured.
 It attempts to connect to a standalone MongoDB instance on localhost:27017.